 Use this option if you want the model to show some months, which move forward relative to the Current Month.

-This model provides a snapshot of your data where all cash flows calculate from the Current Month that you choose.
+This model provides a snapshot of your data where all cash flows are calculated from the Current Month that you choose.
 The rest of the months are forecasted months that subsequent monthly updates do not affect.

 Use this method to work on a budget up to a certain point after which you do not want it to change.
 For example, if the Current Month is September, then you can set the historical data to update (or float) until December (the Fixed Month).
 Then, have the months until the following December (the Ending Month) remain fixed and unchanged for your forecasting.